Corey Bailey

 USEFUL INFORMATION

-are played on an analog turntable to extract audio.
+I am only referring to those discs that are played on a turntable to extract audio.

-Without going deep into the science of how it works, let me simply say that even
+Without going deep into the science of how it works, let me simply say that while

-though the overall downward pressure on the stylus is defined in Grams, the
+the overall downward pressure on the stylus is defined in Grams, the resulting

-resulting pressure on the part of the stylus that is following the groove walls is
+pressure on the part of the stylus that is following the groove is huge.

-huge.
-So, when you hear those ticks and pops caused by dirt and dust, know that
+So, when you hear those ticks and pops caused by dirt and dust, know that they

-they may become permanent because they are being pressed into the relatively
+may become permanent because they are being pressed into the relatively soft

-soft record surface by a considerable downward force.
+surface by a considerable amount of downward force.
 Therefore, if you value that

 record at all, it is very important that it is as clean as possible before playing.

-I like to think that I have tried them all when it comes to record cleaning solutions
+I liked to think that I tried them all when it comes to record cleaning solutions but,

-but the truth is, I have only tried and concocted those which I have been able to
+the truth is, I have only tried and concocted those which I have been able to find.

-find.
-In the end, I have defaulted to commercially available cleaners and use my
+In the end, I have defaulted to commercially available cleaners and use my own

-own system which is a variant of proven methods.
-Part of the reason for my use
+system which is a variant of proven methods.
+Part of the reason for my use of

-of commercial products is that I offer transfer services and it’s important that the
+commercial products is that I used to offer transfer services and it was important

 My recommendation is that you do some due diligence and develop your own